saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 Above is the output of our full model using the predictors we deemed to be relevant in our Exploratory Data Analysis.
-As shown, there are a number of predictors that appear to have p-values greater than 0.05, deeming them insiginifcant.
-To find the most parsimonious model for our purporses of prediction, we used a model selection process comparing both BIC and AIC using a combination of backwards, forwards, and hybrid selection.
+As shown, there are a number of predictors that appear to have p-values greater than 0.05, deeming them insignificant.
+To find the most parsimonious model for our purposes of prediction, we used a model selection process comparing both BIC and AIC using a combination of backwards, forwards, and hybrid selection.
 The final model we chose was that selected using both AIC forward and hybrid selection as this particular model (as displayed below) gave us the shortest model while retaining assumptions better than the other models we tried.
 After going through the model process, we found that the constant variance assumption was violated using our BIC model.
-As well, it had far too many levels and we afraid that it was “overfitting” our data.
+As well, the BIC model had far too many levels and we afraid that it was “overfitting” our data.
 Our model determines its coefficients through the relative variance of different variables in our data.
 If there are some predictors which have high frequency in the data, it is most likely that those predictors will account for the highest amount of variance when developing our final model.
-Thus, our model would tend to “memorize” our data rather than rather assessing the variability in response through particular trends in our predictors generalizable to the app store as a whole - as opposed to this singular dataset.
+Thus, a model with too many levels would tend to “memorize” our data rather than rather assessing the variability in response through particular trends in our predictors generalizable to the app store as a whole - as opposed to this singular dataset.
 In our additional work section, we have attached the final versions of those models as well as a plot of the residuals to illustrate this violation.

     ## Start:  AIC=-9224.82
     ## Rating ~ 1